 "Let Mercy Come" is a short narrative film exploring the rise of racial hatred in contemporary America.
 It focuses on Maia, a devout but disaffected young woman who consorts with a small group of white supremacists.
 After falling into a relationship with a Syrian refugee, Maia is forced to rethink her preconceptions about race and choose between loyalty to the gang and doing the right thing — a choice with potentially violent consequences.

 "Let Mercy Come" premiered on October 5, 2018 at the New Jersey Film Festival at Rutgers University in New Brunswick, NJ.
-The film also screened at the Coney Island Film Festival in New York City on September 15, 2019 and at the Garden State Film Festival in Asbury Park, NJ on March 30.
-"Let Mercy Come" received a Best Supporting Actor Award in the Short Film category (for Matt Riker) and a Best Actress nomination in the Short Film category (for Kate Garfield) at the Garden State Film Festival as well as a Certificate of Merit from the Rochester International Film Festival and a nomination for Best Ensemble Narrative Short at the Queens World Film Festival.
+The film also screened at the Cinema at the Edge (CATE) Film Festival in Santa Monica, CA on February 22, 2020, the Coney Island Film Festival in New York City on September 15, 2019 and at the Garden State Film Festival in Asbury Park, NJ on March 30.
+"Let Mercy Come" received a Best Supporting Actor Award (for Matt Riker) and a Best Actress nomination (for Kate Garfield) at the Garden State Film Festival as well as a Certificate of Merit from the Rochester International Film Festival and a nomination for Best Ensemble Narrative Short at the Queens World Film Festival.
 The film was also a Finalist in the International Short Film Competition at the USA Film Festival in Dallas, TX.
-The next screenings will be at the Cinema at the Edge (CATE) Film Festival in Santa Monica, CA on February 22, 2020 and at the Fargo Film Festival in Fargo, ND in March, 2020 (date TBA).
+The next screening will be at the Fargo Film Festival in Fargo, ND on March 18, 2020.

 Writer / Director.....Andrew Serban

 Young Rahim.....Danny Guzman